 Although the annual advisory stockholder vote on executive compensation is non-binding, the Compensation Committee has considered, and will continue to consider, the outcome of this vote each year when making compensation decisions for our named executive officers.
-At our 2011 Annual Meeting of Stockholders held on August 24, 2011, more than 97% of our stockholders who voted on the advisory executive compensation proposal approved the compensation of our named executive officers.
+At our fiscal 2012 Annual Meeting of Stockholders held on August 22, 2012, more than 95% of our stockholders who voted on the advisory executive compensation proposal approved the compensation of our named executive officers.
 The Compensation Committee believes that this substantial majority of votes casts affirms our stockholders' support for our approach to executive compensation.
 Accordingly, the Compensation Committee did not make changes to our company's compensation programs expressly as a result of such vote.
-Reflecting our responsiveness to the preference expressed by our stockholders in 2011 with respect to the vote on frequency of the advisory vote on executive compensation, the Board of Directors has adopted a policy to submit the compensation of our named executive officers to stockholders for a non-binding advisory vote annually, at least until the company's next Annual Meeting of Stockholders at which an advisory vote on the frequency of executive compensation votes is conducted.
+Reflecting our responsiveness to the preference expressed by our stockholders in fiscal 2012 with respect to the vote on frequency of the advisory vote on executive compensation, the Board of Directors has adopted a policy to submit the compensation of our named executive officers to stockholders for a non-binding advisory vote annually, at least until the Company's next Annual Meeting of Stockholders at which an advisory vote on the frequency of executive compensation votes is conducted.